-To ensure containment and isolation of the liquid sodium after an earthquake that is sufficiently violent to rupture the three primary liquid sodium containment walls the surrounding ground should be impervious to liquid sodium and should be dry down to at least 18 m below the pool deck level.
-Thus ideally the FNR should be located within a broad rock hill that rises at least 20 m above its immediate surroundings.
+To ensure containment and isolation of the liquid sodium after an earthquake that is sufficiently violent to rupture all three primary liquid sodium containment walls the surrounding ground should be impervious to liquid sodium and should be dry down to at least 21 m below the pool deck level.
+Thus ideally the FNR should be located within a broad rock hill that rises at least 22 m above its immediate surroundings.
 The top surface of the hill must be paved or otherwise sealed to cause rain water to drain off the sides of the hill instead of penetrating the hill.

 The hill should be broad enough or the embankments thick enough to protect the FNR primary liquid sodium tank from a malevolent direct impact by a large aircraft travelling at close to the speed of sound.

-There should be nearby liquid sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit major maintenance/repairs to the FNR primary liquid sodium tank.
-There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to a spare liquid sodium tank and vice versa.
+There should be provision for nearby sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit future major maintenance/repairs to the FNR primary liquid sodium tank.
+There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to fuel bundle transport cylinder and vice versa.

-The sodium will likely be delivered to the reactor site as a solid in open top 55 US gallon steel drums with removeable covers.
-There may be as many as 25,000 such drums.
+The sodium will likely be delivered to the reactor site either in tanker trucks or as a solid in open top 55 US gallon steel drums with removeable covers.
+There may be as many as 24,000 such drums.
 These drums need to be stored on pallets in groups separated by aisles that act as fire breaks and provide access for fire suppression.
 A safe drum pallet size is 30 inches X 30 inches.
-Hence exclusive of aisles the drum storage space requirement is:
+Hence exclusive of aisles the single level drum storage space requirement is:

-The drums will likely arrive by rail.
-Hence the drum storage site will need additional area for a rail siding and cargo transfer of:
+The sodium filled drums will likely arrive by rail.
+Hence the drum storage site will likely need additional area for a rail siding and cargo transfer of:

 1 Km X 50 m = .050 Km^2